andrepardini/weatherapp/README.md

 Axios must be added in as a layer in AWS

+Of course you must use your own OpenWeatherMap API Key which can be made for free.

     // Handler for AWS Lambda
     exports.handler = async (event) => {